WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 * `WfMessage.isValid()`: returns a Boolean to indicate if the message is valid, i.e. if all message fields contain valid data
 * `WfMessage.isValid(String fieldname)`: returns a Boolean to indicate if specified field contains valid data
-* `WfMessage.isValid(String fieldname, String data)`: returns a Boolean to indicate if specified data is valid for the specified
+* `WfMessage.isValid(String fieldname, String data)`: returns a Boolean to indicate if specified data would be valid for the specified field
 * `WfMessage.getNoFields()`: returns an interger with the number of fields
 * `WfMessage.getFieldNames()`: returns a Set with all field names